LOGSAFE: Logic-Guided Verification for Trustworthy Federated Time-Series Learning: Experiments

-We first evaluate our method against Byzantine attacks and then compare it with the state-of-the-art defenses for both full and partial scenarios.
-In a full scenario, all clients participate in the training while in the partial scenario, the server $\mathcal{S}$ randomly selects $m$ clients to participate in the training each round.
-We show the results in Table~\ref{tab:byzantine_full} and highlight the best in bold.
-As presented, most defenses failed to mitigate the effect of malicious clients.
-The performance results show that our method achieves the best results in both full and partial data scenarios across the PDCCH and FHWA datasets.
-In contrast, methods like Multi-Krum and RLR show considerable performance degradation, especially in the FHWA dataset.
-Multi-Krum, for example, has an MSE increase from 0.5991 to 6.326 when faced with full and partial cases, signaling instability when faced with less data.
-The explanation for this phenomenon is that in the FHWA dataset, the data itself reflects a higher degree of heterogeneity and each client owns a smaller fraction of data from the virtual global data, which is considered as a more challenging scenario.
-RLR, similarly, exhibits extreme variability with very high error rates in the full dataset and moderate ones in the partial dataset.
-This suggests that such methods may not be suitable for scenarios where data availability fluctuates.
-Notably, methods like Krum, RFA, and FLAME perform reasonably well compared to remaining baselines, particularly in the full data setting, though they show degradation in partial data cases.
-Moreover, the performance of these methods across different datasets is unstable.
-FLDetector and FoolsGold, meanwhile, demonstrate mixed results, with FoolsGold showing particularly high errors on the FHWA dataset, indicating potential weaknesses in handling the specific characteristics of this dataset.
-Overall, our method demonstrates superior generalization, maintaining robust performance while other methods show variability or degradation, especially when data observation is incomplete --- i.e., only a portion of clients participate each round.
+First, we report the effectiveness of our defense and other baselines against both untargeted and targeted attacks, measured by MSE and MAE metrics, in Table~\ref{tab:byzantine_full} and Table~\ref{tab:targeted_5G}. \\ \smbf{Robustness on Untargeted Attack.} We first evaluate our method against Byzantine attacks and compare it with state-of-the-art defenses under full and partial participation scenarios.
+In the full scenario, all clients participate in training, while in the partial scenario, the server $\mathcal{S}$ randomly selects $m$ clients each round.
+Results are shown in Table~\ref{tab:byzantine_full}, with the best highlighted in bold.
+Most defenses fail to mitigate the effect of malicious clients.
+Our method achieves the best performance in both settings across the PDCCH and FHWA datasets, reducing MSE by up to 78.84\% compared to the second-best baseline.
+In contrast, other baselines, except RFA, show notable degradation on the FHWA dataset, a more practical and heterogeneous scenario.
+Since FTS differs from classification tasks, client data may exhibit diverse logical patterns, and even benign clients’ gradients are not necessarily close.
+Moreover, methods such as Krum, RFA, FLAME, and ARAGG perform reasonably well in the full setting but degrade in partial scenarios.
+Overall, our method demonstrates superior generalization, maintaining robust performance while others show variability or degradation, especially when only a subset of clients participates each round.